CentaurusInfra/arktos/docs/design-proposals/global-scheduler/GlobalSchedulerArchitectureDesignSpecificationFirstDraft.md

 # 4. Global Scheduler Deployment Model

 The global scheduler will be deployed as an independent self-contained platform.
-It is a stripped-down version of Kubernetes-like platform in which the Kubernetes scheduler is replaced by a new “cluster profile partition” based global shceduler system composed of modules inside the yellow box and the scheduling algorithm is replaced by a new global scheduling algorithm.
-The global scheduler platform consists of the API server, information DB and Cache (ETCD or ignite), and the global scheduler system.
+It is a stripped-down version of Kubernetes-like platform in which the Kubernetes scheduler is replaced by a new “cluster profile partition” based global shceduling system composed of modules inside the yellow box and the Kubernetes scheduling algorithm is replaced by a new global scheduling algorithm.
+The global scheduler platform consists of the API server, information DB and Cache (ETCD or ignite), and the global scheduling system.
 The green box in figure 11 illustrates the global scheduler platform.
 Since it is an independent platform, an installation script needs to be provided for the user to install it.
 ![image.png](/images/4.1.png)